fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Since we now have the state in the context, you'll need to define a new action type for updating an individual patient's data.

-The Application uses [MaterialUI](https://material-ui.com/) that we covered in [part 7](/en/part7/more_about_styles) for styling.
+The Application uses [MaterialUI](https://material-ui.com/) for styling, which we covered in [part 7](/en/part7/more_about_styles).
 You may also use it for the new components but that is up to you since our main focus now is TypeScript.

 The Application also uses [React Router](https://reactrouter.com/en/main/start/tutorial) to control which view is visible in the frontend.
 You might want to have a look at [part 7](/en/part7/react_router) if you don't yet have a grasp on how the router works.